vanajmoorthy/PuzzleFlix/README.md

 -   Run a MariaDB server on the default port of `3306`
 -   `npm run dev` in both the puzzleflix-client and puzzleflix-server folders

-Check number of line of code by running `cloc--exclude-list-file=.clocignore .`
+Check number of line of code by running `cloc --exclude-list-file=.clocignore .`

 ### Dependencies